buunguyen/redux-validate-fsa/README.md

 }
 ```

-The `ignore` argument is for you to filter actions that should be skipped from the FSA check.
-This is useful if you have to deal with non-compliant actions from third-party libraries.
+The `ignore` argument specify actions that should be skipped from the FSA check.
+This is useful when dealing with non-compliant actions from third-party libraries.

-* If an array is given, it must be the array of action types that should be skipped from the FSA check.
+* If an array is given, it is the action types that should be skipped from the FSA check.
-* If a function is given, it must return true for action that should be skipped from the FSA check.
+* If a function is given, it must return true for actions that should be skipped from the FSA check.

-For example, if you use redux-simple-router, you should ignore the path-update actions, which are not FSA compliant.
+For example, if you use [redux-simple-router](https://github.com/jlongster/redux-simple-router), you should ignore its update-path actions, which are not FSA compliant.

 ```js
 import {UPDATE_PATH} from 'redux-simple-router'